• Skip to primary navigation

 That being said, there are certain things that can be done to keep your potted calla lily happy, and to ensure optimal growth and flowering during the growth and bloom period.

-a hand touching a white and green calla lily flower
+a hand touching white calla lily flowers

 there are certain things that can be done to ensure optimal growth of a potted calla lily